jgomezdans/eoldas_release/doc/eoldas_install.rst

 The user's guide is available on  `github.com <http://github.com/jgomezdans/eoldas_release/>`_.
-Although you can just download an archive with the examples, data and source of this guide, we encourage you to `fork <https://help.github.com/articles/fork-a-repo>`_ the git repository, and to work on it and submit bug reports, fixes etc.
+Although you can just download an archive with the examples, data and source of this guide, we encourage you to `fork <https://help.github.com/articles/fork-a-repo>`_ the `eoldas_release git repository <http://github.com/jgomezdans/eoldas_release/>`_, and to work on it and submit bug reports, fixes etc.

 The EOLDAS community
 ^^^^^^^^^^^^^^^^^^^^^^^